Here is how DADGAD tuning differs from standard tuning, and how you can use it to create breathtaking music.

 The Line Shape chord in the second fret with a Capo on the fourth fret becomes quite cramped if you have fat fingers

-Cons: Major chords besides D are hard to play.
-If you want to play the G major chord, without any dissonance or drone tones, you need to make a wide stretch between frets.
-Furthermore hand shape is "inverted".
+For instance, the G major chord, without any dissonance or drone tones, you need to make a wide stretch between frets.
+Furthermore the hand shape is "inverted".

 G Major chord fingering for DADGAD tuning